This is the 2nd in the series. If you haven’t already read Part 1, click here.

 We know early experiences of abuse or violation in childhood could leave a child feeling shame.
 But in addition to that, we need to acknowledge that shame can develop from subtle, non-concrete, interpersonal experiences such as:

 - Mismatched temperaments between caretaker and baby

 - Mal-attunement from caretakers (not being able to have one’s experiences and feelings accurately recognized and responded to)

 Children get to know themselves through their parents’ eyes*.
 If parents are distracted or preoccupied with life events, if they’re depressed, if they’re numbing their own feelings and so emotionally unavailable, then authentic connection with their children cannot develop and ultimately a child cannot know themselves as valuable, loved, and cherished.
 Rather, they are left feeling unworthy, undefined, invisible, flawed, and unlovable – they develop a shame-based sense of themselves.

 *(a disclaimer about parents -- they are not to blame!!
 This is very important to remember.
-Most parents did they best they could and many were parenting from their own hurt and shame-based sense of themselves)
+Most parents did they best they could and many were parenting from within their own hurt and life experiences themselves)

 Look back – Did shame begin early?

 Perhaps you grew up in a family with parents unable to emotionally attune to you.
 Really “see and know” you for who you were and who you were becoming.
 There may have been alcoholism or substance use in one or both parents, or affairs, or a depressed mother.
 Maybe your parents were too caught up in their own stuff and you may have gone unnoticed.

 How did Shame shape your ways of relating with others?